Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Results

-After relaxation of the interface structure, all the Pt atoms moved slightly away from gallium oxide as the Ga atom that was closest to the interface moved towards platinum retrieving its original bulk position (see the bottom of Fig.~\ref{fig:ldos_1}~A).
+After relaxation of the interface structure, all the Pt atoms moved slightly away from gallium oxide as the Ga atom that was closest to the interface moved towards platinum retrieving its original bulk position [see the bottom of Fig.~\ref{fig:ldos_1}(a)].
 From this relaxed structure, we obtained the position-dependent local density of states (LDOS) by computing the charge density for 100 energy intervals between $E_f$-5~eV and $E_f$+5~eV where $E_f$ is the Fermi energy.
 For each interval we integrated the charge density in-plane to obtain the density of states as a function z along the interface structure.
-The LDOS for the relaxed interface structure between $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$ and Pt (111) along with the relaxed crystal structure are presented in Fig.~\ref{fig:ldos_1}~A. The bandgap in gallium oxide is approximately 4~eV which is an underestimation compared to the experimental value (4.8~eV).
-This difference is due to the remaining underestimation of HSE for DFT relaxed $\beta$-Ga$_2$O$_3$
+The LDOS for the relaxed interface structure between $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$ and Pt (111) along with the relaxed crystal structure are presented in Fig.~\ref{fig:ldos_1}(a).
+The bandgap in gallium oxide is approximately 4~eV which is an underestimation compared to the experimental value (4.8~eV).
+This difference is due to the remaining underestimation of HSE for DFT relaxed $\beta$-Ga$_2$O$_3$.
+See the Supplemental Material (SM) \footnote{See Supplemental Material at [URL] for a complete discussion on bandgaps and finite size effects including Refs~\cite{cipriano2020quantum, yoffe1993low, kayanuma1988quantum} and for the local density of state and crystal structures for the following interfaces: $\beta$-Ga$_2$O$_3$ (100) / H.OH / Pt (111), $\beta$-Ga$_2$O$_3$ ($\overline{2}$01) / Pt (111) with reduced strain, $\beta$-Ga$_2$O$_3$ ($\overline{2}$01) / Pt (221) and $\beta$-Ga$_2$O$_3$ ($\overline{2}$01) / Pt (321).
+We also included all the structure files (POSCAR) used to calculate the local densities of state presented in this paper.} for a more detailed discussion on the bandgap in slabs of finite sizes.